The Impact of JobKeeper on Other Government Benefits

 Those who have already lodged claims for income support through JobKeeper and payments are yet to commence, may consider withdrawing that application if JobKeeper would result in no entitlement.

-It’s best to seek advice before taking any action to apply or cancel an application which receiving the age pension.
+It’s best to seek advice before taking any action to apply or cancel an application that receives the age pension.